sadsotti/hacker-news-hub/README.md

 4. Connect your GitHub account and select your repository.

-5. Netlify will auto-detect the settings from the `netlify.toml` file.
+5. Netlify will auto-detect the settings.
 Verify the **Build settings** are correct:
    * **Build command:** `npm run build`
    * **Publish directory:** `dist/hacker-news-hub/browser`